What is Achilles Tendonitis?

 Causes of Achilles Tendonitis

 A Tendon Injury occurs near a joint as tendons are attachments of a muscle mostly near a joint.
-A tendon injury may seem to occur suddenly but are results of micro tears that occurred due to overuse over a period of time.
-In traumatic cases it can be a sudden injury.
+A tendon injury may seem to occur suddenly but are a result of micro-tears that occurred due to overuse over a period of time.
+In traumatic cases, it can be a sudden injury.